tc39/proposal-decimal/README.md

 JavaScript is often the glue between systems—databases, foreign-function interfaces, other services—that natively support decimal numbers.
 Decimal lets you take that data and compute on it exactly, preserving its mathematical value.

-Note the scope.
-Decimal preserves *value*, not representation: it canonicalizes trailing zeroes away (`1.20` becomes `1.2`).
-So if you only need to transport a value untouched, a String already does that losslessly; and if you need to carry a declared precision or scale across the boundary, that is the job of [Amount](https://github.com/tc39/proposal-amount).
-Decimal earns its place once you need to *calculate*.
+Note that Decimal preserves *value*, not representation: Trailing zeroes of a decimal String, converted to a Decimal, aren't exposed, so `1.20` and `1.2` are indistinguishable.
+Implementations of Decimal may indeed preserve that information, but the API here does not expose any properties or functions that would allow one to detect this difference.
+So if you only need to transport a value untouched, a String already does that losslessly.
+If you need to carry a declared precision or scale across the boundary, that is the job of [Amount](https://github.com/tc39/proposal-amount).
+Decimal earns its place once you need to *calculate* and preserve mathematical value.

-The following is fictional, but illustrates the idea.
+The following example illustrates the idea.
 Note the `sql_decimal` configuration option, and how values returned from the DB arrive as Decimal values—ready for exact arithmetic—rather than as strings or JS `Number`s:

 ```js
 const { Client } = require("pg");